david510c/PROJECT_GUIDES/PROJECT_GUIDES/System_Architecture.md

 3. **Progressive Implementation**: Complex functionality is systematically broken down and implemented through structured processes
 4. **Continuous Evolution**: The system evolves through regular reflection, pattern recognition, and optimization

+### 1.1.1 Core Development Principles

+All implementation work guided by this system adheres to the following engineering principles:

+1. **YAGNI (You Aren't Gonna Need It)**
+   - Implement only what is necessary for current requirements
+   - Defer functionality until there is a proven need for it
+   - Avoid speculative features and over-engineering
+   - Focus on solving real, immediate problems

+2. **SOLID**
+   - **Single Responsibility Principle**: Each component should have one reason to change
+   - **Open/Closed Principle**: Code should be open for extension, closed for modification
+   - **Liskov Substitution Principle**: Subtypes must be substitutable for their base types
+   - **Interface Segregation Principle**: Clients shouldn't depend on methods they don't use
+   - **Dependency Inversion Principle**: Depend on abstractions, not concrete implementations

+3. **KISS (Keep It Simple, Stupid)**
+   - Prefer simple solutions over complex ones
+   - Value clarity and readability over cleverness
+   - Minimize moving parts and complexity
+   - Design for maintainability by future developers

+4. **DRY (Don't Repeat Yourself)**
+   - Extract repeated logic into reusable components
+   - Maintain a single source of truth for knowledge
+   - Use abstraction to eliminate duplication
+   - Balance DRY against premature abstraction

+These principles inform all aspects of the development process, from architecture design to code implementation, and are incorporated into the system's guidance, templates, and evaluation criteria.

 ### 1.2 System Capabilities

 The system provides the following core capabilities: